 Parlodel administered alone or concomitantly with levodopa may cause hallucinations (visual or auditory).
 Hallucinations usually resolve with dosage reduction; occasionally, discontinuation of Parlodel is required.
 Rarely, after high doses, hallucinations have persisted for several weeks following discontinuation of Parlodel.

-Retroperitoneal fibrosis has been reported in a few patients receiving long-term therapy (2-10 years) with Parlodel in doses ranging from 30-140 mg daily.
+Retroperitoneal fibrosis has been reported in a few patients receiving long-term therapy (2 to 10 years) with Parlodel in doses ranging from 30-140 mg daily.

 Bromocriptine mesylate was evaluated for mutagenic potential in the battery of tests that included Ames bacterial mutation assay, mutagenic activity in vitro on V79 Chinese hamster fibroblasts, cytogenetic analysis of Chinese hamster bone marrow cells following in vivo treatment, and an in vivo micronucleus test for mutagenic potential in mice.